-As part of the terms and conditions of employment of its officers, the Council makes contributions towards the cost of post-employment benefits.
+As part of the terms and conditions of employment of The accounts have been prepared on the basis of the its officers, the Council makes contributions towards the cost of post-employment benefits.
 Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlement.